-The work related to bees and pollinators is conducted into two areas overseen respectively by the Working Group on Pesticides (WGP) and the Working Group of National Coordinators of the Test Guidelines Programme (WNT).
+The work related to bees and pollinators is conducted into two areas: Pesticides and Test Guidelines overseen respectively by the Working Group on Pesticides (WGP) and the Working Group of National Coordinators of the Test Guidelines Programme (WNT).
 It consists of:

-Three OECD Guidelines for the Testing of Chemicals and two Guidance Documents for honeybee toxicity testing have been developed and are publically available:
+Six OECD Guidelines for the Testing of Chemicals have been developed and are publically available: